Bills have been introduced in Congress to limit FDA's ability to regulate cigars, though so far, those efforts have not yielded any results.

 Most of the bills have attempted to remove cigars from FDA control by an exemption.
 It would establish a term known as "premium cigars," which would be exempt.
 Most cigars you see at a local shop would qualify as "premium cigars" have been defined as:

-Typically, the definitions have made no attempt dilate premium cigars based on whether the cigars are flavored or infused, though a recent bill specifically excluded flavored cigars from being "premium cigars."
+Typically, the definitions have made no attempt delineate premium cigars based on whether the cigars are flavored or infused, though a recent bill specifically excluded flavored cigars from being "premium cigars."

-Other attempts by both the cigar and e-cigarette/vaping industries has been to try to have Congress change the grandfathering date from Feb.
+Other attempts by both the cigar and e-cigarette/vaping industries have been to make Congress change the grandfathering date from Feb.
 15, 2007 to Aug.
 8, 2016.

 This would mean that any product that was being marketed when the rules went into effect would be grandfathered, substantially reducing the costs associated with product approval.

-Attempts to change the predicate date are substantially more controversial as it would substantially reduce the burden on the e-cigarette and vaping industry.
+Change the predicate date is substantially more controversial than exempting premium as it would substantially reduce the burden on the e-cigarette and vaping industry.

 Contacting your U.S. Senators and Representatives is most important.